waspcartel/Lotus/readme.md

-# Lotus: Launch First, Ask Questions Later
+# Lotus: An educational blockchain platform

 **Lotus** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://github.com/tendermint/starport).